kimbring2/GodotAIGym/Tutorials/DogdeCreepTut/README.md

 # DogdeCreepTut

-This repo is branch of original GodotAIGym to use the frame screen as the input of Neural Network.
+This repo is branch of original **[GodotAIGym](https://github.com/lupoglaz/GodotAIGym)** to use the frame screen of 2D game as the input of Neural Network.

 ## Python Dependencies